Get access to everything we publish when you sign up for Outside+.

-At one point or another in training, we’ve all felt the onset of fatigue, constant tiredness or just that feeling of weakness mid-run.
-While we may chalk it up to an increase in mileage or stress from our lives outside of running, there’s a good chance your fatigue is due to low ferritin levels.
+At one point or another during our training, we’ve all felt the onset of fatigue, constant tiredness or just that sudden wave of mid-run weakness.
+While we may chalk it up to an increase in mileage or stress from our lives outside of running, there’s a chance your fatigue is due to low ferritin levels.

 Ferritin, a blood cell protein that contains iron, is vital to athletic performance, particularly in female runners who tend to suffer from iron deficiency more often than males.
+(More on why that is below.)
 Normal ferritin levels range from 12 to 300 nanograms per milliliter of blood (ng/mL) for males and 12 to 150 ng/mL for females, according to MedicineNet.com.
 Once ferritin levels drop below 50 ng/mL, you’ll start to notice signs such as dizziness, headaches, irritability and trouble breathing.

 So why does iron deficiency, also known as anemia, cause fatigue, burnout and an overall feeling of weakness?
 Elyse Kopecky, former cross country athlete and co-author of Run Fast.
 Cook Fast.
 Eat Slow. says, “An adequate supply of iron must be available to enable red blood cells to transport oxygen to your hardworking muscles.
 Mild anemia can impact athletic performance since it causes a general feeling of tiredness.”